adamsarpatki/manticore/content/post/tools_of_the_trade_analog/tools_of_the_trade_analog.md

 ## Pens

 Okay, so you’re done with your draft, and you want to start inking.
 Any old pen would do, but fineliners are much more suited to the job.
-*H or HB refers to the hardness and blackness of the lead in the pencil.
-H i

 Faber-Castell’s Ecco Pigment Fineliners served me well for years now — they have waterproof, acid-free inks with maximum lightfastness, so in theory, your artwork will last a long time.
 (Although that depends on the paper as well.)
 I use sizes 0.2, 0.3, and 0.5 the most.
 You can read more about them [here](https://www.faber-castell.eu/ecco-pigment).

-Another brand I would recommend is the Pigma Micron fineliners.
-I believe they’re the industry standard, or at least tons of people use them, with good reason.
+Another brand I would recommend is Pigma Micron.
+I believe those fineliners are the industry standard, or at least tons of people use them, with good reason.
 They also contain archival ink, so it’s waterproof and fade-proof, and they’re generally slightly more expensive than the Ecco Pigment pens, at least where I live.
 I haven’t used them as much, so I don’t know if they’re that much better than the cheaper brands, but they’re certainly good quality.

-However, there are other options.
-Why not draw your map with a fountain pen, with some nice waterproof ink designed for fountain pens, like sketchINK from Rohrer & Klingner?
+However, you have other options, too.
+Why not draw your map with a fountain pen and some nice waterproof ink designed for fountain pens, like sketchINK from Rohrer & Klingner?
 Why not try using a dip pen?
 It’s a surprisingly cheap option and can be a lot of fun.

 ![Copic markers, a dip pen, some ink and watercolor paint](../20240107-analogtools-DSC_3290.jpg)